Top 10 Songs of 1990 (Billboard Hot 100 Year-End Countdown)

 This is one of those songs that instantly makes a room feel more put together.
 Like suddenly somebody has better lighting, better clothes, and an adult level of confidence you absolutely have not earned yet.

-A foundational early-90s hit.
-It didn’t just become a classic single—it helped define what polished, vocal-forward, radio-smart R&B would sound like for the next several years.
+Legacy A foundational early-90s hit.
+It did not just become a classic single — it helped define what polished, vocal-forward, radio-smart R&B would sound like for the next several years.

 #7 — “Another Day in Paradise” — Phil Collins